firedrakeproject/checkpoint_schedules/docs/paper/paper.md

 Environment Research Council [NE/T001607/1].
 G. P. was supported in part by the French National Research Agency (ANR) in the frame of DASH (ANR-17-CE25- 0004).

+# Author contributions

+GP and JH wrote the original reference implementation of H-Revolve and related schedules originally published in [@herrmann2020], and contributed to the fixed and enhanced version of that code which is included in *checkpoint_schedules*.
+DH and JM designed the original *checkpoint_schedules* API, which was implemented DH, JM and DD.
+The remaining schedules were implemented by JM and DD.
+DD led the integration of the package, and wrote most of its documentation and test cases.
+Copyright headers in the respective source files record the contributors to those files.

 # References